 Put Our Experience To Work For You

-With all the variables involved with a divorce, the extensive experience of our family law attorneys is a huge advantage for our clients.
-Decades handling divorces in counties throughout northeast Ohio help our clients when a post-judgment action must be filed.
+With all the variables involved with a divorce, the extensive experience of our Akron divorce lawyer is a huge advantage for our clients.
+Decades of handling divorces in counties throughout northeast Ohio help our clients when a post-judgment action must be filed.